Happyr/developer.happyr.com/_posts/2019-06-24-symfony-messenger-on-aws-lambda.md

                 serializer: 'Happyr\MessageSerializer\Serializer'
 {% endhighlight %}

-See more example in the [readme](https://github.com/Happyr/message-serializer).
+See more examples in the [readme](https://github.com/Happyr/message-serializer).